- Reference Number: HEY-995/2022

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-The leaflet is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion and a source of information for you to refer back to if needed.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+The leaflet is not intended to replace the discussion between you and your clinician but may act as a starting point for discussion and a source of information for you to refer back to if needed.
+If after reading this leaflet, you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
 If you are already on blood thinners, please make sure the team treating you is aware.